Skip to content

 RevenueCatAn anonymous app-user identifier and Apple StoreKit transaction metadata (state, dates).United StatesManages subscription state across devices and reinstalls.Life of your subscription, plus their internal log retention.No.

-Apple — WhisperKit (on-device)Your audio, processed on your iPhone only.Your deviceTranscribes voice to text without sending audio to a server.None — nothing leaves your device for transcription.No.
+Apple — WhisperKit (on-device)Your audio, processed on your iPhone.
+In almost all cases transcription is fully on-device; only if it fails is the recording sent to OpenAI Whisper as a fallback (see OpenAI below).Your deviceTranscribes voice to text on-device, without sending audio to a server except for the rare fallback case.None on-device — nothing leaves your device for transcription unless the fallback is triggered.No.

 Apple — Sign in with AppleYour Apple ID identifier and (only if you choose to share it) your email and name.United StatesAuthenticates you without us seeing a password.Per Apple's policy.No.